onedata/onedata-documentation/doc/using_onedata/oneclient.md

 In order to be able to mount your spaces you need to authenticate with [onedata.org](onedata.org).
 You can either use a certificate based authentication or an authentication token.

-*NOTE: If you are connecting to a provider service which does not have a globally trusted certificate, you will have to use `--no-check-certificate` on every `oneclient` invocation.*
+*NOTE: If you are connecting to a provider service which does not have a globally trusted certificate, you will have to use `--no_check_certificate` on every `oneclient` invocation.*

 #### Authentication token
 In order to get an authentication token, go to [onedata.org](onedata.org) Web user interface, press **Tokens** in the top menu and press **Authorization token** button.
 Copy the displayed token and type the following commands: